-Although it sucks that your Dodge pick up (or van, SUV) is misfiring, the cool thing is that troubleshooting the Misfire is not that hard to do.
-Let's turn the page and find out more.
+Although it sucks that your Dodge pick up (or van, SUV) is misfiring, the cool thing is that troubleshooting the misfire is not that hard to do.
+Let's find out more.

 Here are some other fuel system problems that can cause a misfire (‘dead’ cylinder, rough idle, etc.):